OSINT in the Age of Google AI Overviews: Adapting to AI-Driven Search

 The promise: AI Overviews save time by providing instant answers without clicking through multiple sources.

-The reality for OSINT: You receive an AI-filtered, paraphrased summary that may obscure important nuance, misrepresent sources, or omit contradictory information that's critical to investigation accuracy.
+The reality for OSINT: you receive an AI-filtered, paraphrased summary that may obscure important nuance, misrepresent sources, or omit contradictory information that's critical to investigation accuracy.

 How AI Overviews Reduce Investigative Control and Transparency